csc7/PP1_CI_TGC/README.md

 - **SCOPE**: the minimum viable product needs to include features that allow the user to know the following:
     - Basic organisational information about the company.
     - Which services it provides.
-    - How to contat the company.
+    - How to contact the company.
     - How to request services.
-    - Be informed about the lastest news.
+    - Be informed about the latest news.
 - **STRUCTURE**: the information is structured as follows:
     - Basic organisational information about the company: in a separate page.
-    - Which services it provides: in a separate page.
+    - Services it provides, in a separate page.
-    - How to contat the company: both in a separate page and in a fixed button.
+    - How to contact the company: both in a separate page and in a fixed button.
     - How to request services: in a fixed button.
-    - Be informed about the lastest news: in the home page.
+    - Be informed about the latest news: in the home page.
 - **SKELETON**: the information is accessed through a fixed navigation menu on top of the pages, which in addition has a button to request services.
-- **SURFACE**: the website is based on green colors (to be in line with the company activity and name), contains images and a video related to its activity, and will summarise information in tables as much as possible.
+- **SURFACE**: the website is based on green colours (to be in line with the company activity and name), contains images and a video related to its activity, and will summarise information in tables as much as possible.

 ## **User Goals**
 - To know services being offered at a glance.